Please help us to improve and take our quick survey (2 mins).

 Better emergency care, including more CPR training and excellent care when patients arrive at hospital

 These actions would help save the lives of people of all ages.

 You can help us by writing to your MP or assembly representative highlighting the need for improved specialist services to treat those affected by cardiomyopathy.

-You can also get involved in your local cardiac network through patient, carer and public involvement (PPI).
-This provides the essential patient voice from those who have first-hand experience of cardiac services.
+You can also get involved in your local Clinical Commissioning Groups (CCG) and various other bodies.
+These provide the essential patient voice from those who have first-hand experience of cardiac services.

 Use the links below to find out more information and contact us if you wish to discuss ways in which you can help us to fight heart muscle disease cardiomyopathy.